caitlinelfring/PowerTimer/README.md

 PowerTimer: A Workout timer with a built-in Rest Timer
 ---

+**This app is no longer on the App store and will not be updated or supported any longer.**

 PowerTimer is a standard workout timer, which also includes a second, rest timer.

 If you're a powerlifter, you typically need to time your rests between sets.